 - It will be the first industrial e-plant for production of synthetic liquid hydrocarbon-based fuel (as opposed to power-to-gas and power-to-methanol) from CO2, water, and renewable electricity.

 - The conversion of CO2 to CO is done in a novel catalyst-free reactor that is more efficient, has lower Capex and Opex, is more reliable, and improves simplicity in design, manufacturing, and operation.

-- Using electrolysers that produce pure oxygen, as opposed to SOEC where oxygen must be diluted to avoid rapid material degradation, for sales and in the syngas-process to partially oxidize Fischer-Tropsch tail-gas to get required heat and to avoid coking problems.
+- Using electrolysers that produce pure oxygen, as opposed to SOEC where oxygen must be diluted to avoid rapid material degradation, for sales and in the syngas-process to partially oxidise Fischer-Tropsch tail-gas to get required heat and to avoid coking problems.

-- Using tubular fixed bed electrolysers from Emerging Fuels Technology that have recently demonstrated greatly improved heat transfer with proprietary heat transfer inserts.
+- Using tubular fixed bed electrolysers from emerging fuels technology that have recently demonstrated greatly improved heat transfer with proprietary heat transfer inserts.
 This gives extremely high productivities in larger tubes.
 Larger tubes reduce weight, cost and loading time.

 How much energy is needed to produce synthetic fuel?

 For production of the carbon neutral fuel, we need over 10 TWH to reach the 1 billion litre annual production.
-This is a moderate calculation, and we naturally have ambitions to cut energy consumption further as this technology advances.
+This is a moderate calculation, and we naturally have ambitions to cut energy consumption further as this technology develops.
 The annual power surplus in Norway is between 10 and 20 TWH.

 How will e-fuels be a part of solving the climate crisis?